tinywall/twitterwide/README.md

 ![output](/Screenshots/Step 5.png "Step 5")

-Steps to install darkgoogle plugin in chrome browser.
+Steps to install twitterwide plugin in chrome browser.

 Step 1:
 click customize and control google chrome tab(right top in ur chrome browser)->go to Settings as show in follwing snapshot.